 Kublai Khan decided to travel onwards.
 Kublai Khan wandered, lost in thought.

-Kublai Khan entered a art deco atelier, containing a gilt-framed mirror.
+Kublai Khan entered a primitive atelier, watched over by a fountain.
 Kublai Khan walked away from that place, not knowing that it was indeed the wrong way.
+At the darkest hour Kublai Khan discovered the way out.